blogfoster/hapi-demo/README.md

 ```

 Now when calling the `/test` route without any query parameters the normal hander will be called, but when
-calling it with query params like `/test?demo=true`, then the demo handler will be called;
+calling it with query parameters like `/test?demo=true`, then the demo handler will be called.

 ### API